MOZART MASTERPIECES

 String Quintet No.4 in G minor K516 (36’)

-The string players of Ensemble 360 are joined by horn and clarinet to present three of Mozart’s best loved works: his lyrical Clarinet Quintet, the expressive Horn Quintet and his haunting yet hopeful String Quintet in G.
+The string players of Ensemble 360 are joined by horn to present three of Mozart’s best loved works: his lyrical String Quartet in D, the expressive Horn Quintet and his haunting yet hopeful String Quintet in G.

 Join Music in the Round for a friendly and welcoming classical concert performed by the brilliant Ensemble 360, a group of world-class artists who perform music written specially for small combinations of strings, wind and piano.